 - construction of a foot and cycle bridge to support the local school cycling and walking routes

 - links to Public Rights of Way and provision to support future green infrastructure investment via the Arun Local Plan

 - provision of pedestrian crossing points at junctions.

 What we are working on now

-- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in autumn 2019.
+- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in spring 2020.

 - Ecology surveys for Phase 1 (northern route) are ongoing, including: